 The partnership is one aspect that lends a competitive advantage to any business.
-A partnership can be between any two parties - businesses dealing with the same or different products, two divisions within a company, between businesses of different demographics, etc. But here we will be dealing with a specific kind of partnership, small business partnership with large business which is an established one.
+A partnership can be between any two parties - businesses dealing with the same or different products, two divisions within a company, between businesses of different demographics, etc. But here we will be dealing with a specific kind of partnership, a small business partnership with large businesses which is an established one.
+So let us have a look on how to approach a company for partnership and different aspects to setting up a partnership.

 Choosing a Company